rjp44/commcon-workshop/README.md

 ## Freeswitch

-A freeswitch instance connecting to Simwood and Google cloud services for use by drachtio-fsmrf.
+A freeswitch instance connecting to Google cloud services for use by drachtio-fsmrf.
 The runnable container specification with config file substitution is contained in the **freeswitch** directory:

 ```
 cd freeswitch